typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 A template lets you specify where the content from text markup documents gets inserted and allows to add additional dynamic elements like navigation bars.
 It does not give control over how individual AST nodes from the markup document get rendered.
-For customizing this aspect, see @:ref(Overriding Renderers).
+For customizing this aspect, see [Overriding Renderers].

 Document Names and Locations